ETHZ-INS/DLCAnalyzer/README.md

 Tracking <- CalibrateTrackingData(Tracking, method = "area",in.metric = 42*42, points = c("tl","tr","br","bl"))
 ```

-In a OFT analysis we want quantify how much / fast an animal moves, how much time it spends in different zones and other metrics
+In an OFT analysis we want to quantify how much / fast an animal moves and how much time it spends in different zones.
-Lets start with creating the zones.
-DLCAnalyzer has a built in function to create a set of OFT zones based on tracking data from the 4 corners of the arena.
+Let's start by defining the zones.
+DLCAnalyzer has a built in function to create a set of OFT zones based on the median tracking data from the 4 corners of the arena.
-To create OFT zones use:
+To create the OFT zones we use:

 ```r